 Interestingly, only two types of motion were triggered: a “breathing” mode (expanding and contracting like lungs) and a rotating motion.
 This confirmed earlier scientific predictions and suggests that Fe₃Sn₂ behaves differently than other magnetic materials.

-The researchers also noticed something unexpected: The width of the resonance signal changed when they applied a steady current.
+A new type of spin current detected The researchers also noticed something unexpected: The width of the resonance signal changed when they applied a steady current.
 Using computer simulations, they showed that this effect was caused by a “damping-like torque,” which indicates the presence of spin-polarized currents.
 Furthermore, they realized that the resonances of the magnetic swirls were excited due to “spin-orbit torque” rather than the more familiar “spin-transfer torque.”

 “This gives us a deeper understanding of how spin currents interact with magnetic materials, especially in systems where the internal magnetic structure is frustrated or disordered,” said Assistant Prof. Capua.